lxc/incus/doc/explanation/storage.md

 #### Remote storage

-The `ceph`, `cephfs` and `cephobject` drivers store the data in a completely independent Ceph storage cluster that must be set up separately.
+The `ceph`, `cephfs`, `cephobject` and `lvmcluster` drivers store the data in a completely independent Ceph storage cluster that must be set up separately.

 (storage-default-pool)=
 ### Default storage pool